shnydercom/cra-monorepo/README.md

 linter at the root is made up like this: https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app

+## latest TODOs --> DONEs

-- simplifying the project, take out tsdx
+- simplified the project, removed packages/app and packages/components
+- the bulk of root dependencies comes from this: https://www.npmjs.com/package/eslint-config-react-app
 - kept lint-staged --> actually it does run only on staged files, behaviour as wanted
 - semantic release --> moved config to file. "extends" keyword included there as well
-- cleanup
+- cleanup done

 ## output of semantic-release: